 The ORC turbogenerator is composed of a single radial turbine connected to a generator.
 SpinDrive active magnetic bearings are used to keep the shaft levitated.
 No lubricant is needed to drive the turbogenerator.
 Active magnetic bearings also enable frictionless operation eliminating energy and mechanical losses, wear and reduces maintenance associated with other bearing types.
 This reduces the risk of the refrigerants being contaminated by lubricant while increasing the thermal stability of the organic fluid.
 The active magnetic bearings withstand hazardous media that makes it the ultimate solution for any ORC system.

-More applications where active magnetic bearings would bring an added value are shown in Figure 2.
+There are many applications for Active Magnetic Bearing.
 The reasons for using active magnetic bearings vary from application to application.
 However, the core benefits of SpinDrive solution are available across the applications.
-We, at SpinDrive, are changing the way how active magnetic bearings are perceived by the industry and making it fast and easy to integrate and available to any OEM size.
+We, at SpinDrive, are changing the way how active magnetic bearings are perceived by the industry and making them fast and easy to integrate to any OEM size.
 Our mission is to democratize levitation technology.

 Active Magnetic Bearing System

 In addition to the new generation magnetic bearing controller, an AMB system consists of tailored actuators and position sensors as well as selected backup bearings.
 We are designers and manufacturers of all needed parts for the active magnetic bearing system, read more.